OpenIn v4.3 Browser Extensions Settings window For Developers

 Use cases

-- You can configure opening links in Safari Web Applications.
+- Open links in Safari Web Apps.

 Support